 The aim is to transfer stem cell processes to an industrial scale with automation solutions, and to improve them with the aid of innovative materials in the areas of cell expansion and differentiation as well as cryopreservation.

 The discovery of “induced pluripotent stem cells” (iPS technology) by Shin' ya Yamanaka in 2006 introduced a paradigm change.
 With this technology it is now possible to gain artificial embryonal stem cells from somatic cells by “reprogramming”. iPS cells have the potential to differentiate themselves in almost every cell type of the human body, and are ethically unproblematic.
-In 2012 – only six years after his publication – Yamanaka and John Gurdon received the Nobel Prize for physiology and medicine for this discovery.
+In 2012 – only six years after this discovery – Yamanaka and John Gurdon received the Nobel Prize for physiology and medicine for their work.
 This technology now allows the production of patient-specific or disease-specific cell models for the discovery and development of new and more efficient medicinal products.

 A fundamental problem for the increased and routine application of iPS technology in future therapy approaches consists in the fact that the cells needed for the application cannot be produced in the required quantity and quality.
 There is a deficit in broadly functioning, upscaled and validated bioprocess technologies for the production and preparation of high-grade stem cells and the cells derived from these.
 One problem is the lack of specifically adapted materials capable of providing suitable bioactive surfaces or scaffold structures for 2D and 3D cultivation.